EvoLib/evo-lib/examples/09_evoenv/README.md

 - evolved individual
 - environment name
-- difficulty
+- optional difficulty or environment parameters
 - random seed

-This allows:

-- reproducible demonstrations
-- loading trained controllers
-- separating training from visualization
+This allows trained controllers to be loaded and visualized separately from training.

 ---

-# Difficulty System

-Environments can provide multiple difficulty levels:
+## Optional Difficulty Presets

+Some examples may provide difficulty presets such as:

 - easy
 - medium
 - hard

-Difficulty affects environment parameters while keeping the same observation and action interfaces.

-This allows progressive learning without changing the surrounding code.

 ---

-# Debug Visualization
+## Debug Visualization

 Training can optionally visualize the current best individual.